moonlanguage/prototypes/reference.md

 This document is a reference to all things about the language.

 ## Why Moon?
-Moon is a flexible
+Moon is a flexible, easy to learn programming language.

 ## Syntax
 ### Paradigm
 Multi paradigm: Object-oriented, Imperative, Functional, Procedural

 ### Keywords
-  - `var`: Declare/define variables in the current scope
+  - `def`: Declare/define variables/functions in the current scope
   - `global`: Declare/define variables and functions in the global scope
   - `local`: Declare/define variables that can only be used on the current scope